Pechora concentration camp: During World War II

-Although estimates vary, it is believed that as many as 11,000 prisoners were brought to the Pechora camp, of which approximately 9,500 perished.
 The dead were carted off to mass graves including trenches on the periphery of the village and to the nearby Jewish cemetery.
 By the time the camp was liberated by the Red Army on March 17, 1944, no more than 300-400 surviving prisoners were left alive in the camp.
 Several hundred other survivors had managed to escape and reach nearby ghettos, particularly in 1943, where conditions were generally safer and where survivors would spend the remaining months of the war.
 However, they now represented the lowest stratum of ghetto society in places like the Dzhuryn ghetto, a common destination for Pechora camp escapees.
+According to a memo of the former president of the Jewish Committee of Moghilev- Podolski/Mohyliv-Podilskyi, M. Katz, about 20% of those sent to the Pechora concentration camp escaped from there.
+Moreover, on March 15, 1943, 220 Jews from the Pechoara camp were sent to a farm at Rahni.